jundalisay/spblist/content/en/social/supersociology/principles/part-1/chapter-01b.md

 ---
-title: "The Levels of Human Mentality"
+title: "The Ego Separates the Union of Souls"
 heading: "Chapter 1b"
 image: "/photos/social/monkey.jpg"
 date: 2021-07-01
-weight: 5
+weight: 4
-description : "Unlike animal minds, human minds are endowed with a higher level of sentience or self-consciousness which lets us exercise freedom from basic instincts"
+description : "A society is three or more entities working towards a common interest or goal"
 writer:
   name: Juan
   url: https://www.linkedin.com/in/jundalisay/